Kangol was the largest hat manufacturer in the world, and probably remains one of the best known headwear brands.

 The Kangol beret enjoyed huge growth in sales among the African American community in New York from the late 1970s, perhaps attracted by the aspirational, yet affordable nature of the headwear.
 Another significant factor in the popularity of the berets was their versatility.

 Kangol acquired a millinery factory in Luton in 1979.
 There they installed Graham Smith (born 1938), a well-regarded milliner, as their design director from 1981.
-There he would design hats that would be worn by Diana, Princess of Wales (1961 – 1997), among others.
+Smith would design Kangol hats that would be worn by Diana, Princess of Wales (1961 – 1997), among others.

-The Kangaroo logo was added from 1985, supposedly because American consumers were requesting “the kangaroo hats”.
+Kangol recorded sales of 4.8 million hats in America in 1985.
+The kangaroo logo was added from 1985, supposedly because American consumers were requesting “the kangaroo hats”.

-Kangol employed around 600 people at Cleator and Frizington in 1991.
+Kangol employed 690 people at Cleator and Frizington in 1995.

 A factory was opened in Panyu City, China in 1996.

-Kangol headwear was subject to a management buyout for £32 million in 1997, with financial backing from Kleinwort Capital, a private equity firm.
-The Cleator site employed around 600 people.
+Kangol headwear was subject to a management buyout for £32 million in May 1997, with financial backing from Kleinwort Capital, a private equity firm.
 Marmon retained the seatbelt operations in Carlisle, but lost the rights to the Kangol brand.

-The loss-making Leeds factory was closed in 2000, with the loss of 40 jobs.
+The unprofitable Leeds factory was closed in 2000, with the loss of 40 jobs.
 Production was relocated to the Panyu City factory in China, which had lower costs.

-The Fritzington factory was closed in 2001 with the loss of 80 jobs.
+Bollman, an American hat manufacturer, acquired the operating assets and rights to Kangol headwear from 2001.
+The Fritzington factory was closed with the loss of 80 jobs in 2001.
 Manufacturing also ended at Cleator, which would function as a distribution depot.
-Most production was relocated to China.
+The majority of production was relocated to China.

-The Kangol rights (excluding headwear) were sold for an estimated £30 million to August Equity Trust in 2004.
-The Kangol rights (excluding headwear) were acquired by Sports Direct for £12 million in 2006.
+The licensing rights for Kangol, excluding headwear, were sold for an estimated £30 million to August Equity Trust in 2004, and then sold on to Sports Direct for £12 million in 2006.